hsloot/integratecpp/README.md

 By contributing to this project, you agree to abide by its terms.

 [^1]: The current version of `integratecpp` imports and links to `Rcpp`
     for internal testing.
-This depency might be removed in future versions and can be avoided if the header is vendored into the project.
+This dependency might be removed in future versions and can be avoided if the header is vendored into the project.